 6. Have you ever asked a prospect you lost why they chose not to buy?
 What did you take away from that experience?

 This is another way of seeing how your candidate deals with rejection and failure.
-A great answer will reveal they’re always aiming to learn from unsuccessful deals.
+A great answer will reveal they’re always aiming to learn from unsuccessful deals, as great salespeople ask for constructive criticism and feedback on performance.

 One important part of building your list of interview questions is adding questions specific to the sales position you’re interviewing for.